avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

          # plot the tree:
          plot.phylo(mytree,type="u")   # plot the unrooted phylogenetic tree nodelabels(myboot,cex=0.7)    # plot the bootstrap values
+         mytree$node.label <- myboot   # make the bootstrap values be the node labels return(mytree)
       }

 To use the function to make a phylogenetic tree, you must first copy and paste the function into R.